Prag8855/aab/content/guides/kontist-review.md

 A few months later, the missing transaction appeared in Lexoffice.
 There were a dozen more transactions, all of them very late.
 If this happened a little later, my [tax declaration](/glossary/Steuererkl%C3%A4rung) would have been wrong, and I could have been fined by the *Finanzamt*.
 This is really bad!

-If you have a Kontist Duo account, it also syncs in the other direction.
+Kontist also syncs in the other direction.
 You can do your bookkeeping in Lexoffice, and see the changes in Kontist.
+This is sometimes buggy, and transactions do not sync properly.

+In other cases, a transaction type exists in Lexoffice, but not in Kontist.
+A [trade tax](/glossary/Gewerbesteuer) payment can appear as an expense, and it makes the income tax calculation completely wrong.

 ### Tax advisor access